sait-wbdv/fall-2021/src/courses/cpnt200/day04.md

   - `v-text`: add string variables from `data`.
 Similar to `{{ moustache syntax }}`
   - `v-html`: add strings that can render html syntax
 - Directives for more complicated rendering
-  - `v-for`: for loop through arrays of variables.
   - `v-bind`: for accessing properties from parent components.
 For adding properties to html tags.
 One way passing of values.
+It operates sort of like an import script
   - `v-model`: Like `v-bind` but can pass values both ways.
 Especially useful for forms and input fields.

 ### Activity: Make a component